tissakhosla/War/README.md

 1. JS Math object Comparisons

 ### Considerations:
-1. Because I was concerned about missing 2 days, I began concieving of the game without a familiarity with classes and objects.
+1. Because I was concerned about missing 2 days, I began conceiving of the game without a familiarity with classes and objects.
-1. With this in mind, it occurred that I did not need to worry about the suites, just the rank in this game.
+1. With this in mind, it occurred that I did not need to worry about the suits, just the rank in this game.

 ### Process
 1. Began building the basic game, and testing it running a set number of turns.